dfelinto/blender-manual/manual/modeling/geometry_nodes/material/set_material_index.rst

 The *Set Material Index* node sets the material index for a geometry.

-The node to get this data is the :doc:`/modeling/geometry_nodes/geometry/material_index` node.
+The node to get this data is the :doc:`Material Index </modeling/geometry_nodes/material/material_index>` node.

 Inputs
 ======